How Do I Get a Program to Auto-start When I Sign In to Windows?

 As you can see, I have several things in there.

-Installed programs that automatically run something on startup often place their shortcuts in that same folder.
-The “EvernoteClipper” shortcut you see there was added by the Evernote installation program.
-Windows may not display your Start menu, but the construct still has to be there for compatibility.
+Installed programs that automatically run something on startup often place their shortcuts in that folder.
+The “Cryptomator” shortcut you see there was added by Cryptomator’s setup program.
+Others, such as “AutoHotkeyLeo.ahk – Shortcut”, I created manually.

 Creating a Startup shortcut

 In the resulting dialog, enter the name of the program you want to run.
-This name can be a full path to the program (use the Browse button to locate that file), or, in the case of many Windows internal programs, it can simply be the name of the program, as I’ve entered above: cmd, the Windows Command Prompt, in my example.
+This name can be a full path to the program (use the Browse button to locate that file), or, in the case of many Windows programs, can simply be the name of the program.
+Below, I’ve entered cmd, the Windows Command Prompt.

 Click Next.
 In the next dialog, you can change the name displayed for the shortcut, if you’d like to.
 (Unless you’re regularly examining the contents of the Startup folder, you’ll rarely, if ever, see the shortcut name.)
 Click Finish.